memsql/singlestore-spark-connector/README.md

 spark.conf.set("spark.datasource.singlestore.disableSslHostnameVerification", "true")
 ```

-More information on the above parameters can be found at SingleStore JDBC driver documentation here:
+More information on the above parameters can be found at SingleStoreDB JDBC driver documentation here:
 https://docs.singlestore.com/db/latest/en/developer-resources/connect-with-application-development-tools/connect-with-java-jdbc/the-singlestore-jdbc-driver.html#tls-parameters

 ### JWT authentication

-You may authenticate your connection to the SingleStoreDB cluster using the SingleStore Spark connector with a JWT.
+You may authenticate your connection to the SingleStoreDB cluster using the SingleStoreDB Spark connector with a JWT.
 To use JWT-based authentication, specify the following parameters:
  - `credentialType=JWT`
  - `password=<jwt-token>`